-The overall Prospective Resource figures, when expressed in billions of boe, are unchanged from last years' estimates.
-The OGA estimates that the Mean Yet-to-Find Prospective Resources of leads and prospects in the inventory is 4.1 billion barrels of oil equivalent (Bboe).
+The overall Prospective Resource figures, when expressed in billions of boe, are less than last years' estimates.
+The OGA estimates that the Mean Yet-to-Find Prospective Resources of leads and prospects in the inventory is 3.7 billion barrels of oil equivalent (Bboe).
 Within this inventory, a range of volume outcomes is possible, as illustrated in Table 5.1.